SKB-CGN/ioBroker.energiefluss/README.md

 - change the font size for label, values and %-texts
 - define a color for the the car icon, if its charging
 - Some Values can have different colors, if their value is zero (consumption, production, grid and battery)
+- Battery icon can be animated while charging or discharging

 **Technical:**
 - define Datapoints for each circle